Twenkid/DeepFaceLab-SAEHDBW/README.md

 ## Notes, experience, tools, deepfakes

-~ 22.4.2022 -- Minor iterface changes (more keys for save, preview update etc.; changes of preview period and auto saving; later: forcing generation of new previews instead of keeping the same etc.); reviewing the code
+~ 22.4.2022 -- Minor iterface changes (more keys for save, save preview periods and auto saving;later: possible forcing generation of new previews instead of keeping the same for the whole training etc.; reviewing the code

 ~ 25.4.2022? --> Started working on SAEHDBW - Grayscale deepfake model; research, experiments, modifications of the channel dimensions, studying the NN model.